moshiko1988/js-modules-study/README.md

 # Study: Modules in Node and JavaScript

-#Introducing Node
-##What is Node?
-Node is JavaScript outside of the browser.
-Specifically, it's Google Chrome's JavaScript engine outside of the browser with evented I/O.

-###What do those other words mean?
-**I/O** is an umbrella term for operations that read or write data from or to a device or other resource, usually other than system memory.

-Examples of I/O: reading from and writing to files on disk, querying a database, sending or receiving data over a network connection.

-**Evented** refers to a paradigm that will deeply characterize your experience writing code for Node.
-When working with an evented API, you call an API method, and it does its job in the background.
-You can execute code that won't interact with its operation in the meantime.
-In order to make sure some code runs strictly after the API call, you have to register it as a handler for that API call's completion event, frequently called a **callback**.
-In JS, we usually achieve this by passing in a function as the final argument to methods from evented APIs.

 #Modules
 Now, on modules.
 Modules are valuable to our ability to organize our code on several levels.
 You're already familiar with modular code from Ruby, where your